nvaccess/nvda/user_docs/en/userGuide.md

 ##### Change synthesizer {#SpeechSettingsChange}

-The first option in the speech settings category shows the currently selected synthesizer.
-The Change... button attached to this edit field activates the [Select Synthesizer](#SelectSynthesizer) dialog, which allows you to select the active speech synthesizer.
+The first option in the Speech Settings category is the Change... button.
+This button activates the [Select Synthesizer](#SelectSynthesizer) dialog, which allows you to select the active speech synthesizer and output device.
 This dialog opens on top of the NVDA Settings dialog.
 Saving or dismissing the settings in the Select Synthesizer dialog will return you to the NVDA Settings dialog.